 Is getting it right half the time in Forex trading enough?

-Just read Art of Execution, it’s a fantastic book by Lee Freeman-Shor who managed around $2bn at Old Mutual.
+Potentially, read Art of Execution, it’s a fantastic book by Lee Freeman-Shor who managed around $2bn at Old Mutual.
 Over 7 years he gave 45 of the world’s top investors between $25m and $150m to invest in their best ideas.
 Turns out that most of these ideas were wrong.

 But and this is a big BUT.
-Even though most of their trading ideas lost money, overall the investors made a profit.
+Even though most of their trading ideas lost money, overall, the investors made a profit.
 How so?
-Well, read the book, you’ll thank me for it.
+Well, read the book, and you’ll thank me for it.
 It’s only 200 pages.
 We also covered this when we wrote about how to find out what the hedge funds are shorting.

 - Related guide – Best brokers for shorting shares.